rithala/m365-plantuml/README.md

 To be able to use Azure-PlantUML it is necessary to use specific `!includes`.
 After that the Azure service macros are available and can be used.
-A list of all supported Azure services can be found in the [Azure-PlantUML Azure Symbols Documentation](AzureSymbols.md).
+A list of all supported Azure services can be found in the [Symbols Documentation](Elements Table.md).

 ### Prerequisites